 10. Make a habit of it.

-If you include the farmers market in your weekly routine, you will benefit your community, local farmers, and your family’s health.
+Include the farmers market in your weekly routine.
+You will encounter different seasonal fruit and vegetables, and you will benefit your community, local farmers, and your family’s health.